 - sesame oil

-- Cook the rice in a rice cooker or following package directions, using a little less water than called for.
+- Cook the rice, without soaking and using a little less water than the amount you normally use.
 The rice for bibimbap should be a little drier than usual for best results.

 - Beef: Cut into thin 2-inch long strips.
-Mix in 1 tablespoon of soy sauce, 2 teaspoons of sugar, 2 teaspoons of sesame oil, 2 teaspoons of rice wine, 1 tablespoon of chopped scallion, 1 teaspoon minced garlic, 1/2 sesame seeds and a pinch of pepper.
+Mix in 1.5 tablespoons of soy sauce, 2 teaspoons of sugar, 2 teaspoons of sesame oil, 2 teaspoons of rice wine, 1 tablespoon of chopped scallion, 1 teaspoon minced garlic, 1/2 sesame seeds and a pinch of pepper.
 Marinate for 20 minutes.
 Sauté in a skillet for 2-3 minutes over high heat.

-- Soybean sprouts: Bring 1 cup of water to a boil with a teaspoon of salt.
-Add the bean sprouts and boil for 3 minutes.
+- Bean sprouts: Bring 2 cups of water to a boil.
+Add the bean sprouts and briefly blanch, about 1 minute, flipping over once.
 Drain quickly and shock in cold water to stop cooking.
 Drain again.
-Toss with 1 teaspoon of minced garlic, 2 teaspoons of sesame oil, 1/2 teaspoon of sesame seeds, and salt and pepper to taste.
+Toss with 1/2 teaspoon of minced garlic, 1 teaspoon of sesame oil, 1/2 teaspoon of sesame seeds, and salt (about 1/2 teaspoon).

-- Spinach: Blanch the spinach in salted boiling water only until wilted, 30 - 40 seconds.
+- Spinach: Blanch the spinach in salted boiling water only until wilted, about 40 seconds.
 Drain quickly and shock in cold water.
 Squeeze out water.
 Cut into 3-inch lengths.
-Toss with 1 tablespoon of chopped scallion, 1 teaspoon minced garlic, 1 teaspoon of sesame oil, 1/2 teaspoon of sesame seeds and salt and pepper to taste.
+Toss with 1 tablespoon of chopped scallion, 1/2 teaspoon minced garlic, 1 teaspoon of sesame oil, 1/2 teaspoon of sesame seeds and salt (about 1/2 teaspoon).

 - Combine all of the sauce ingredients in a small bowl and mix thoroughly.

 - Place a serving of rice in a big bowl.
-(If using a stone bowl, heat it over medium heat until very hot.
-Add 1 tablespoon of the sesame oil and rice and cook the rice for several minutes until the rice sizzles.)
 Nicely arrange a small amount of each prepared vegetable and beef over the rice.
 Drizzle a little sesame oil over.
-Top with an egg fried sunny-side up and serve with the sauce.
+Top with an optional fried egg and serve with the sauce.

 This easy bibimbap recipe was originally posted on this blog back in February 2010.
-As you can tell from the numerous comments below, it’s been enormously popular.
-Here, I’ve updated it with the new photos, more information and minor tweaks to the recipe.
+I made a few minor adjustments with new photos over time.
+This time, I’ve updated it with the new photos, more information and different variations and topping options.